Skip to main content

 The predicate is an expression that evaluates to True or False.

-The identifiers in the predicate expression may be free, i.e. they may not have have been declared yet.
-Asserting an assumption does not declare the identifiers in the predicate.
+The symbols in the predicate expression may be free, i.e. they may not have been declared yet.
+Asserting an assumption does not declare the symbols in the predicate.

 The predicate can take the form of: